-Institutional Refund and Return to Title IV Funds PoliciesInstitutional Cancellation and Refund Policy:
+Institutional Refund and Return to Title IV Funds Policies Institutional Cancellation and Refund Policy:

+Official cancellation or withdrawal shall occur on the earlier of dates of 1, 2, 3, 5, 7, 9, 10, 11 and 12.

-- 1. An applicant not accepted by the College shall be entitled to a refund of all monies paid to the school. - 2.
-If a future professional or guardian [in case of an underage future professional] cancels his/her enrollment within three (3) business days after signing the contract, the following conditions must be met in order for the future professional to receive a full refund. - A. A written notice mailed and postmarked within the three day rule must be submitted to the school administration: OR - B. A written notice delivered in person to the school administrator within three business days of enrollment. - In the event of dispute over timely notice, the burden of proof rests on the applicant. - 3.
-If the future professional cancels his/her contract after the three day period, but prior to starting the course, all monies except a registration fee of \$100.00 will be returned. - 4.
-The cost of the tool kit/textbooks and supplies are not included in the tuition adjustment computations.
+1. An applicant not accepted by the College shall be entitled to a refund of all monies paid to the school.

+2. If a future professional or guardian [in case of an underage future professional] cancels his/her enrollment within three (3) business days after signing the contract, the following conditions must be met in order for the future professional to receive a full refund.

+- A. A written notice mailed and postmarked within the three day (3) rule must be submitted to the school administration; OR - B. A written notice delivered in person to the school administrator within three (3) business days of enrollment.

+In the event of dispute over timely notice, the burden of proof rests on the future professional.

+3. If the future professional cancels his/her contract after the three (3) day period, but prior to starting the course, all monies except a registration fee of \$100.00 will be returned.

+4. The cost of the tool kit/textbooks and supplies are not included in the tuition adjustment computations.
 These items become the property of the future professional when issued.
-The College does not participate in a secondary market; items once opened from its original packaging are nonreturnable. - 5.
-Future professionals who terminate, or is expelled, prior to course completion will be charged a \$150.00 termination fee. - 6.
-For all future professionals enrolled and in class, the following refund policy shall apply to students who enroll and begin classes beyond the three (3) day period after signing the enrollment agreement:
+The College does not participate in a secondary market; items once opened from its original packaging are nonreturnable.

+5. Future professionals who terminate, or is expelled, prior to course completion will be charged a \$150.00 termination fee.

+6. For all future professionals enrolled and in class, the following refund policy shall apply to students who enroll and begin classes beyond the three (3) day period after signing the enrollment agreement:

-Percentage of scheduled enrollment time to hours in academic year: Total tuition owed:
+TOTAL TUITION

+OWED:

-0.01% to 4.9% 20.0%
+20.0%

-5.00% to 9.9% 30.0%
+30.0%

-10.0% to 14.9% 40.0%
+40.0%

-15.0% to 24.9% 45.0%
+45.0%

-25.0% to 49.9% 70.0%
+70.0%

-50.0% and over 100%
+Catalog Effective June 1 st , 2022 Publication Date: October 1, 1996 50.0% and over 100%

 Scheduled enrollment time is defined as the scheduled time elapsed between the actual beginning of the course and the date of the future professional's last recorded day of attendance at the College.
 Scheduled enrollment time is not actual enrollment time.
+Refunds are calculated based on the student's last date of attendance.
 Any monies due the future professional will be refunded within 45 days of the formal notice of cancellation as defined in the item #2, or formal termination of the contract at the school's discretion, which may occur no more than 30 days from the last date of recorded attendance or in the event of a leave of absence from the documented date of return.
 This will apply through both an official or unofficial cancellation or withdrawal.
-The date of determination for a future professional who do not return from a leave of absence will be a calculated as follows: the date that the school is notified of the future professional's departure is used as the termination date, or the scheduled date of return from the leave of absence, whichever is earlier.
+The date of withdrawal determination for a future professional who do not return from a leave of absence will be a calculated as follows: the date that the school is notified of the future professional's departure is used as the termination date, or the scheduled date of return from the leave of absence, whichever is earlier.
 In an official cancellation or withdrawal, the cancellation date will be determined by the postmark on the written notification, or the date said information is delivered to the school in person.